 Best Protein Powder

 - Optimum Nutrition Gold Standard Whey Protein

 - Nutiva Organic Hemp Protein Powder

-Best Protein Powder – Optimum Nutrition Gold Standard Whey Protein
+Best All-Round Protein Powder – Optimum Nutrition Gold Standard Whey Protein

 One of the reasons it has claimed this top spot is because Optimum Nutrition boasts its whey is comprised of three different types of protein: whey protein isolate, whey protein concentrate, and whey peptides.

 It also contains the three most valuable BCAAs in Leucine, Isoleucine, and Valine which help with muscle growth and recovery, and has a few nutritional extras like Glutamine which assists our body in producing proteins and plays an important role in intestinal health.

 In terms of taste, the Gold Standard Whey comes in 15 different flavours and should dissolve in water or milk relatively easily, especially if you use your best blender, leaving no clumps once you've finished mixing.

 Best Premium Protein Powder – MyProtein THE Whey

 Brand: MyProtein | Protein: 25g | BCAAs: 6.5g | Carbs: 1.8g | Sugar: 0.7g | Calories: 114 *Per 30g Serving